HOME ABOUT RESEARCH NEWS MENTORSHIP CV CONTACT

 Validating spatio-temporal environmental machine learning models

-Machine learning has revolutionized environmental sciences by estimating scarce environmental data.
-However, methods for validating the models used to generate these data often ignore the spatial or temporal structure commonly found in environmental data.
-In this work, I invesitgate the impact such pitfalls can have on the interpretation of the validity of environmental machine learning models.
+Machine learning has revolutionized environmental sciences by estimating scarce environmental data, but properly validating such data is cruicial for its appropriate downstream use.
+In this work, I invesitgate the impact of common validation pitfalls on the interpretation of the validity of environmental machine learning models.
 I find that models with poor performance can appear to perform well when evaluated on the wrong data splits, and that this effect is exacerbated when not accounting for Simpson's paradox.
-The manuscript is in review.
+This work has been published in Envrironmental Research Communications.

 West Nile Virus Risk Maps